Yegon-1/Gym-App/README.md

 ## About The Project

-The aim of this project is to show the exercises that they can do to gym beginners and to provide a better understanding of the forms of these exercises.
+The aim of a gym app for beginners is to help users ease into their fitness journey by providing guidance, motivation, and tools to make their experience in the gym effective, enjoyable, and sustainable.
+For beginners, a gym can be intimidating, so the app should be user-friendly, accessible, and tailored to the needs of someone just starting out.

 ## App Screens
 ### Select your body part! &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Select your exercise!